 The Warren Farmers’ Market prides itself on being a family destination with fun for all ages.
 The market will have events for families each week.
-Check out some of our upcoming events, stay tuned for more details.

 If there are any questions call (586) 258-2004